cyuonepro/docs/src/userguide/presales/hyperbdr-agent-investigation.md

 1. **Check the number of disks and the total capacity.**

-Run the following command to obtain the number of disks and their total capacity.
+Run the following command to obtain the number of disks and their total capacity:

 ```bash